IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/JavaApplication/README.md

 	at com.ibm.db2.jcc.am.b6.a(b6.java:338)
 	at com.ibm.db2.jcc.t4.a.a(a.java:572)
   ```
   You most likely need to update backend db2 and eventstore ports in `/etc/haproxy/haproxy.cfg`.
-See here for instructions
+See here for [instructions to fix this](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/tree/master/AdvancedApplications/ScalaApplication#troubleshooting)